 Of course, these days — some twenty-odd years later — things are a bit different.
 A needed rise in environmental awareness has come to pass, and buying loads of disposable decorations seems not only impractical, but also irresponsible.
 Luckily, in an effort to carry on my mom’s tradition, a deep love for doing it right and funky on Halloween, I’ve found a few great spooky decorations that can be made from recycled garbage.

-- A slight aside before we begin: I noticed in my research that garbage bag decorations are all the rage for cheap DIY Halloween decors, but I would propose this misses the point.
+Side note: garbage bag decorations are all the rage for cheap DIY Halloween decors, but this misses the point.
 Buying a bunch of plastic bags may save you a few cents, but it still means more plastic and more waste.
-That’s not today’s goal.
+That’s not the goal.

 If there is one thing besides candy that there can’t be enough of on Halloween, it’s lanterns.
 Something about those iconic spooky images glowing everywhere just sets them right wholesomely eerie mood.
 And who needs CD cases anymore?
 These are great.
 Take two CD cases, paint a scary image on the clear parts, stand them in a square then stick a candle in the middle.

 3. Shadows on the Wall